 β_1 measures the effect of setting a goal with magnitude $Goal_i$.
 Since the goals are self-set, this estimate likely suffers from omitted variable bias.
 The sign of the bias is unclear as more productive farmer promoters may set higher or lower goals.
-By contrast, $\beta_2+\beta_3$ measure the causal effect of increasing the salience of a goal with magnitude $Goal_i$ through reminders.
-Intuitively, since we collect goals for the entire sample, we can test the effect of increasing the salience of goals while holding constant characteristics of farmer promoters that are correlated with the type of goals they set.
-This allows us to estimate the effect of goal magnitude while holding agent type constant.
+The benefit of our design is that by collecting goals for the entire sample, we can test the effect of increasing goal salience while holding constant characteristics of farmer promoters that are correlated with the type of goals they set. $\beta_2+\beta_3$ thus measures the causal effect of sending reminders to farmer promoters who set a goal of magnitude $Goal_i$.
+However, since goals are self-set, goal magnitude $Goal_i$ may be correlated with other characteristics that influence the effectiveness of reminders.
+For example, farmer promoters who set ambitious yet realistic goals may have personality traits that make them more responsive to any type of intervention.
+We will quality outcome variable is constructed as the average score across those observations.